 Learn More

 The 1963 film in question is the epic comedy "It's a Mad, Mad, Mad, Mad World."
-This movie was director and producer Stanley Kramer's first attempt at a comedy, a significant departure from his usual work on serious dramas like "Inherit the Wind" and "Judgment at Nuremberg."
+This movie was director and producer Stanley Kramer's first attempt at a comedy, a significant departure from his usual work on serious dramas like "Inherit the Wind" and "Judgment at Nuremberg (Review)."
 The film follows a diverse group of strangers who embark on a frantic and chaotic race across California to find $350,000 in stolen cash, after the dying thief reveals its location.
 The story was intended to be the ultimate comedy, leading to its grand scale and lengthy running time.

 What truly made the film a spectacle was its incredible ensemble cast, which brought together a remarkable number of comedy legends from different eras of cinema.
 The principal cast included such luminaries as Spencer Tracy, Milton Berle, Sid Caesar, Buddy Hackett, Ethel Merman, Mickey Rooney, Phil Silvers, and Jonathan Winters.
 Beyond the main players, the movie is also famous for its numerous cameo appearances by other comic greats, including Buster Keaton, Jerry Lewis, The Three Stooges, and Jack Benny, making it a time capsule of mid-20th century American humor.